a-ridley/Cyber-Cloud-Project-Documentation/cyber-cloud-project/docs/how-to-deploy.md

 Unfortunately, it's a manual process at the moment...

-1. Make any of your changes locally using a handy-dandy IDE (VSCode)
+1. Make any of your changes locally using an IDE (VSCode).
+See your changes by running `npm run start` on the vs-code terminal.
+A web browser should automatically open saying `localhost:port#`
-2. Ensure none of your changes have broken the site and push your changes to the github repository.
+2. Ensure none of your changes have broken the site by running `npm run start,` and ensure it compiles successfully and you can see you changes on the site.
+3. Next push your changes to the github repository.
-3. Next, SSH into the logging node and go to the `/home/cyber-cloud-project-documentation` directory and remove `/build` folder.
+4. Next, SSH into the logging node and go to the `/home/cyber-cloud-project-documentation` directory and remove `/build` folder.
 This ensures we don't have any old files left over when we copy over the new build folder.
-4. Go to your VS Code terminal and run `npm run build` *(this will create a build folder in your working directory)*
+5. Go to your VS Code terminal and run `npm run build` *(this will create a build folder in your working directory)*
-5. Scp the `/build` folder to the logging node:
+6. Scp the `/build` folder to the logging node:

 ```bash
 scp -P 2212 -r build/ root@10.40.216.102:/home/cyber-cloud-project-documentation/build